24 Ways Employers Can Manage Stress at Work (Use Them Today)

 Workplace Stress Caused by Lack of Social Support

-15) Employees need support in a team atmosphere
+15) Employees need support in a team atmosphere to better manage stress

 People who have a support network are much more secure in their ability to cope with stress.
 This support is especially important at work.
 Stress is magnified if employees have to deal with problems without support of any kind.